Tuee22/effectful/documents/dsl/intro.md

 TPM is not primarily a coding style.
 It is a discipline of **representation**:

-- If something can happen in reality, the model has a representation for it.
+- If somdething can happen in reality, the model has a representation for it.
 - If something cannot happen in reality, the model must not be able to represent it.
 - If the model does not decide, the system must not “guess”.